 Material Transfer Agreements (MTAs) govern the transfer of tangible research materials—such as chemicals, plant- or animal-derived material or software—from one institution to another.
 They are legal contracts used to protect intellectual property rights, limit liability, and ensure that researchers are properly credited for their work.
 More information on requesting a MTA can be found on this Office for Technology Commercialization (OTC) website, plus an overview is provided in the Sharing Research Materials handout.

 Intellectual Property Disclosure Form

-University policy requires researchers report inventions to Office for Technology Commercialization (OTC) that they believe may have commercial or public value.
+University policy requires researchers report inventions that they believe may have commercial or public value to Technology Commercialization.
 More details on carrying this out can be found on the OTC website.

 License Agreement Definitions and Documents

-Downloadable templates of standard licensing documents and forms can be found on this Office for Technology Commercialization (OTC) website.
+Downloadable templates of standard licensing documents and forms can be found on this Technology Commercialization website.
 These include a Confidential Disclosure Agreement (CDA), Material Transfer Agreement (MTA), and License Application.